MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-desktop-app-maui-sign-in-prepare-app.md

 # Tutorial: Create a .NET MAUI app

 This tutorial is part 2 of a series that demonstrates how to create a .NET Multi-platform App UI (.NET MAUI) shell app.
-In [part 1 of this series](./tutorial-desktop-app-maui-sign-in-prepare-tenant.md).
+In [part 1 of this series](./tutorial-desktop-app-maui-sign-in-prepare-tenant.md) you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
 This tutorial demonstrates how to create a .NET MAUI shell app, add a custom Microsoft Authentication Library (MSAL) client helper to initialize the MSAL SDK, install required libraries and include an image resource.

 In this tutorial, you'll: